SkillsUnion/tamkeen-cloud/3.3-cicd-on-aws/aws-code-pipeline.md

 - **AWS Elastic Beanstalk**: Simplifies the deployment of web applications and services with automatic scaling and monitoring.
 - **AWS CloudFormation**: Manages infrastructure as code, enabling the deployment of entire stacks along with application updates.
 - **Amazon S3**: Ideal for deploying static websites by uploading built artifacts directly to S3 buckets configured for website hosting.
-- **Jenkins or Other Tools**: You can integrate external deployment tools like Jenkins by configuring custom or invoke actions that trigger jobs in your preferred CI/CD environment.
+- **Jenkins or Other Tools**: You can integrate external deployment tools like Jenkins by configuring custom or invoke actions that trigger jobs in your preferred CICD environment.

 Each of these deployment options can be integrated into the final stage of your pipeline, enabling end-to-end delivery from code to live production.